-(c) Caption.
+- (c) Caption.
 A document addressed to the Court shall contain a caption setting forth the name of the Court, the Court's case number when assigned, the title of the case, and a brief heading indicating the purpose of the document.
-Briefs must begin with a separate caption page; a cover is not required.
-See Form 2 in the Appendix of Forms.

-(d) Page Numbers.
-Pages shall be numbered in the center of the bottom margin, using Arabic numerals for the pages subject to the page limitation and lower case Roman numerals for the table of contents, table of authorities, certificate of service, and any appendix containing superseded statutes, rules and regulations, and unpublished authorities.

-(e) Length of Briefs.
-Except by permission of the Court or as limited by Rule 47 (Expedited Proceedings), principal briefs may not exceed 30 pages and reply briefs may not exceed 15 pages, not counting the table of contents; the table of authorities; any appendix containing superseded statutes, rules, and regulations, and unpublished authorities; and the certificate of service.

-(f) Identification.
-The signature, printed name, address, and telephone number of the representative of record (see Rule 46(a)(3) (Practitioner defined)) or of a self-represented party shall appear on a brief or other document submitted for filing to the Clerk.
+Briefs must begin with a separate caption page. - (d) Page Numbers.
+Pages shall be numbered in the center of the bottom margin, using Arabic numerals for the pages subject to the page limitation and lower case Roman numerals for the Table of Contents, Tables of Citations, certificate of service, and any appendix containing statutes, rules, regulations, and unpublished authorities. - (e) Length of Briefs.
+Except by permission of the Court or as limited by Rule 47 (Expedited Proceedings), principal briefs may not exceed 30 pages and reply briefs may not exceed 15 pages, not counting the Table of Contents; the Table of Citations; any appendix containing superseded statutes, rules, and regulations, and unpublished authorities; and the certificate of service.
+But see Rule 25(b)(2) (fax filings). - (f) Identification.
+The signature, printed name, address, and telephone number of the representative of record (See Rule 46(e)(1) (Practitioner defined)) or of a self-represented party shall appear on a brief or other document submitted for filing to the Clerk. - (g) Noncompliance.

-(g) Noncompliance.
 See Rule 45(j) (Noncompliant Submissions).

-Rule 33: Staff Conference
+RULE 33.
+STAFF CONFERENCE

-(a) Participation.
+- (a) Participation.
 The Court may order the representatives and self-represented parties to participate in a staff conference, in person or by telephone, to consider refinement of the issues and such other matters as may help the Court resolve the case.
 When necessary, the Court will enter an appropriate order to control future proceedings.
-Parties are strongly encouraged to discuss settlement or alternative disposition of the matters on appeal.

-(b) Pre-Briefing Process.
-In cases scheduled for pre-briefing staff conferences:

-(1) No later than 14 days prior to the staff conference, the appellant shall submit to the Secretary and Central Legal Staff (CLS) a summary of the issues the appellant intends to raise in the appeal, including citations to relevant authorities and submission of pertinent material in the record before the agency;

-(2) The summary of issues shall be limited to 10 pages, subject to the requirements of Rule 32(b); the 10-page limit does not include submission of pertinent material in the record before the agency;

-(3) Submissions shall be emailed to CLS at CLS-Calendar@uscourts.cavc.gov or faxed to CLS at (202) 585-3951;
+Parties are strongly encouraged to discuss settlement or alternative disposition of the matters on appeal. - (b) Process.
+In cases scheduled for pre-briefing staff conferences: - (1) No later than 14 days prior to the staff conference, the appellant shall submit to the Secretary and Central Legal Staff (CLS), a summary of the issues the appellant intends to raise in the appeal, including citations to relevant authorities and submission of pertinent material in the Record Before the Agency; - (2) The summary of issues shall be limited to 5 pages, subject to the requirements of Rule 32(b); the 5-page limit does not include submission of pertinent material in the Record Before the Agency; - (3) Submissions shall be emailed to the Central Legal Staff at: CLS-Calendar@uscourts.cavc.gov or faxed to the CLS fax number at (202) 585-3951;